Icinga/icinga2/doc/1-about.md

 ## <a id="what-is-icinga2"></a> What is Icinga 2?

-Icinga 2 is an enterprise-grade open source monitoring system which keeps watch over networks and any conceivable network resource, notifies the user of errors and recoveries and generates performance data for reporting.
-Scalable and extensible, Icinga 2 can monitor complex, large environments across dispersed locations.
+Icinga 2 is an open source monitoring system which keeps watch over network resources, notifies users of outages and recoveries and generates performance data for reporting.
+Scalable and extensible, Icinga 2 can monitor complex, large environments across multiple locations.

 ## <a id="licensing"></a> Licensing